Cycle holidays in Italy: a growing trend

 Here are some reasons for this success:

-Puglia: right destination for all tastes
+Puglia: right destination for cycling vacation in italy

 Let’s take a little test.
 What kind of cyclist you are or would you like to be?
 Are you the one for whom the holiday must be strictly by the sea, perhaps with an itinerary not too far from a beach where to take a break to refresh spirit and body?
 Or do you prefer to travel between mountains and hills, looking for places where nature has remained uncontaminated and you can see the differentiation of flora and fauna?